This guide is brought to you in partnership with Rio Nuevo.

 For more information, visit funkymonktucson.com.

-The family-run cafe on East Congress Street serves coffee and scratch-made baked goods with a French, Japanese, and Korean influence.
+The family-run cafe on East Congress Street serves coffee and scratch-made baked goods with French, Japanese, and Korean influences.
 Menu items include assorted cakes, daily specials, doughnuts, tarts, buns, and Chicken Katsu Brioche Sandwiches.

 For more information, visit hubdowntown.com.

 Located right across the street from HUB Restaurant and Ice Creamery, HUB Ice Cream Parlor serves its treats in a dreamy and sparkling space with vaulted ceilings and chandeliers, is created onsite, with natural ingredients, and with their own pasteurizer which helps make the ice cream even more creamy and decadent.